Ocean Industry and Energy

 To work toward more environmentally sound management of our oceans, ELI develops law and policy recommendations to reduce user conflict and ensure coordination and cooperation in a multi-use ocean environment.
-Our work proactively addresses offshore energy development, assures appropriate environmental safeguards for ocean uses, and provides guidance and accountability mechanisms for marine environmental damages.
+Our work proactively addresses offshore energy development, emerging issues such as deep-sea mining, the need for appropriate environmental safeguards for ocean uses, and guidance and accountability mechanisms for marine environmental damages.
 See also our work on marine spatial planning and ecosystem-based management.

 We also periodically host Ocean Seminars on topics related to offshore energy development: